department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 service-connected disability: In most cases, add the definition separately as another sentence or a note below a bulleted list.
 For example: "Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse—by your active-duty service."

 service member: Two words, lowercase.
-This follows the DOD style guide as well as OPIA guidance. **Exception:** When it appears as part of a  branded product or program name, such as Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).
+This follows the DOD style guide as well as OPIA guidance. **Exception:** When it appears as part of a  branded product or program name, such as:

+- Servicemembers’ Group Life Insurance (SGLI)
+- Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE)
+- Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI)

 sign in, sign out: Don't use log in/log out, login ID, or sign on.
   -	**Like this:** Sign in to make an appointment.